AkshayaKrishnan18/FUTURE_FS_03/README.md

 ## Features

 * Fully responsive design (mobile-first)
-* Clean and modern UI (velvet red and beige theme)
+* Clean and modern UI with a velvet red and beige theme
 * Structured menu section
-* Gallery for ambience and visual appeal
+* Interactive gallery showcasing the café ambience
+* Customer testimonials section
-* Testimonials for trust building
+* Google Maps integration for location access
-* Reservation/contact form with EmailJS integration
+* Reservation form with EmailJS integration
-* Email notifications to both admin and customer
+* Automatic email notifications for both café owner and customer

 ---

 ## Reservation Feature

-Users can reserve tables by selecting date and guest count, along with optional special requests such as celebrations, cake arrangements, and seating preferences.
+Users can reserve tables by selecting their preferred date, guest count, and optional special requests such as celebrations, cake arrangements, or seating preferences.

 The system:

 * Validates user input
 * Prevents invalid submissions
-* Sends confirmation emails to both the customer and café owner using EmailJS
+* Sends reservation details to the café owner via EmailJS
+* Sends an automatic confirmation email to the customer

 ---